Nemocas/AbstractAlgebra.jl/docs/src/polynomial_rings.md

 Given an array of coefficients construct the polynomial with those coefficients over the given ring and with the given variable.

+Note that if `cached` is set to `false` then the parent ring of the created polynomial is not cached.
+However, this means that subsequent polynomials created in the same way will not be compatible.
+Instead, one should use the parent object of the first polynomial to create subsequent polynomials instead of calling this function repeatedly with `cached=false`.

 **Examples**

 ```jldoctest